bcgov/api-services-portal/e2e/README.md

 ### Test data dependencies

-Many tests are cannot be run independently because they depend on state established by other tests.
+Many tests cannot be run independently because they depend on state established by other tests.
 These dependencies are [documented](test-data-dependencies.md) to assist in running tests selectively.

 ### Running Cypress Locally